Chikungunya and Rheumatoid Arthritis Facts and Similarities

 Some people never develop symptoms from a chikungunya virus infection, but most do.
 The most common effects are fever and severe joint pain, which is often disabling.
 Other possible symptoms include swollen joints, muscle pain, a rash, a headache, and nausea.

-At the present time, there is no medication available to treat chikungunya.
+At the present time, there is no specific medication available to treat chikungunya.
 Antibiotics aren't helpful because they don't destroy viruses.
-The body is nearly always able to defeat the chikungunya virus by itself, however, and fatalities are rare.
-They are most common in elderly people.
+The body is nearly always able to defeat the chikungunya virus, however (though a doctor should be visited) and fatalities are rare.
+The disease is sometimes more serious in newborn babies, elderly people, and people with certain pre-existing illnesses.

 Anyone with unexplained symptoms should visit a doctor.
 In the case of chikungunya, the doctor may prescribe pain killers, rest, and fluids.
 He or she may also offer other suggestions to help the patient.